MOUNTAIN LEADER

 for example guess the bearing between two points prior to using compass

-Use of the 5 D's is very relevant in bad visibility, but obviously in good vis, you may not need to use them all,
+Use of the 5 D's is very relevant in bad visibility, but obviously in good visibility, you may not need to use them all, pick and choose appropriate techniques when you require them.

-Have a hierarchy of what you’re using to navigate by in the mountains, for example: contours, water features, man made features.
 Do not include crags / rocks in this hierarchy if you’re using an OS map!

 CORE KIT FOR YOUR LEADER PACK